 Biochar is such a basic thing when you think about it, naturally occurring all over the planet for hundreds of millions of years.
 But producing man-made biochar in a way that will earn you valuable Carbon Dioxide Removal Credits (CDRCs) exchangeable in a newly emerging marketplace is a bit more complicated.
-In the following article, we aim to cover the basic steps and requirements to develop biochar projects with Planboo’s unique process which is aligned with Europe’s leading Biochar Standard, the EBC.
+In the following article, we aim to spell out the basic steps and requirements to develop biochar projects with Planboo’s unique process which is aligned with Europe’s leading Biochar Standard, the EBC.

 This is a critical list of elements and ingredients that any biochar-producing farmer or agroforestry project will need in order to qualify and make the Carbon Removal Credit certification process worthwhile.
 Above all, the project will need a sufficient source of available biomass, as well as access to additional land to develop the project.
 Some pyrolysis equipment, and staff who know how to operate it, will of course be necessary to turn the biomass into biochar.
 It’s essential that everything is done in a manner that meets Planboo’s highest social and environmental standards.